tmeralus/tmeralus.github.io/about.md

 * I'm addicted to basketball, poetry, traveling, history, quizzes and trivia's, getting into philosophical debates, and meeting new people.

-* My Poetry Portal [Poetry Portal](/projects/) is a nice place to see some of my written and animated work.

 * You can view my [resume here](/contact)

 As I have grown and learned through the years I have found writing a useful resource for not only myself but others in the Linux and tech communities.
 I spend my free time working with linux, automation tools, DevOps strategies, open source tools, and documenting potentially valuable content as I go.